Lima Memorial Health System Logo

 Causes

 Waardenburg syndrome is most often inherited as an autosomal dominant trait.
-This means only one parent has to pass on the faulty gene for a child to be affected.
+This means only one parent needs to pass on the altered gene for a child to have this condition.

 There are four main types of Waardenburg syndrome.
 The most common are type I and type II.

-Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are rarer.
+Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are less common.

 The multiple types of this syndrome result from defects in different genes.
 Most people with this disease have a parent with the disease, but the symptoms in the parent can be quite different from those in the child.